frePPLe/frepple/doc/user-guide/model-reference/segment.rst

 Field            Type              Description
 ================ ================= =====================================================================
-name             non-empty string  A unique name for this segment description      string            A description for this forecast record. query            string            A SQL-like query to identify the SKUs belonging to that segment.
+name             non-empty string  A unique name for this segment description      string            A free text description. query            string            | A SQL-like expression to identify the item-locations belonging to
+                                     the segment.
+All item attributes and location attributes are available to define the filter expression
-                                   For example : item.cost between 10 and 100 and location.name
+                                   | For example : item.cost between 10 and 100 and location.name
                                      like '%shop%'
-sku_count        integer           The number of SKUs in the segment.
-The value is updated when a
+sku_count        integer           | The number of item-location combinations in the segment.
+                                   | The value is read-only and is automatically updated when a
                                      segment is created/updated or when an inventory planning task is run.
 ================ ================= =====================================================================